-Better access coming to SR 167 HOT lanes
+Continuous access for the SR 167 HOT lanes

-We’re getting rid of the double white line and replacing it with a single white line this summer.
-Drivers will see just one stripe and be able to enter and exit the HOT lanes nearly anywhere along the corridor.
-The HOT lanes will still be open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.
+We removed the double white line and replaced it with a single white line.
+Drivers can enter and exit the HOT lanes nearly anywhere along the corridor.
+The HOT lanes are still open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.

-Why is WSDOT changing access to the HOT lanes?
+Why did WSDOT change access to the HOT lanes?

-What’s changing?
-The HOT lanes will be striped with a single white line.
+The HOT lanes are striped with a single white line.

-Vehicles will be able to change lanes at almost any location instead of at
+Vehicles are able to change lanes at almost any location instead of at

 designated access points.